exyi/diplomka/diplomka/text/0A-abbreviations.md

 For better clarity, we will use the following conventions, unless noted otherwise:

 * To avoid the ambiguity of letters and numbers, PDB identifiers (codes) are written in lowercase letters, except for the letter L.
-* If a figure of a molecule isn't representative of its 3D structure, we use a chemical diagram.
+* If a figure of a molecule is not representative of its 3D structure, we use a chemical diagram.
 If it is planar projection of real 3D structure, we show a 3D render (from PyMOL).

 ## List of abbreviations {.unnumbered}